 Before we even create a set of principles that you want to call as your company culture, it is necessary that you include all stakeholders in a discussion where you talk about the core values of your business and see if everyone is on the same page.
 If there are objections to a particular ‘dogma’ that you would like to enforce, then talk with the particular person and see why they are objecting to it.
-Try to reason with them and see if there are valid reasons to their objections and act accordingly.
+Try to reason with them and see if there are valid reasons for their objections and act accordingly.

 You need to ask a bunch of fundamental questions to set the ball rolling:

 What do you want the company to be known for?